wsrtka/wsrtka.github.io/metrics/p-norms.md

 \sqrt[\infty]{\sum_{n}|x_n|^\infty}
 $$

-As said in the beginning of this page, this norm totally neglects the small values and only counts the magnitude of the largest value in a vector.
+As mentioned in the beginning of this page, the higher the norm index, the more important the bigger values of a vector are.
+This norm totally neglects the small values and only counts the magnitude of the largest value in a vector.

 ---